Yes, really – and no we don’t get out much!

 In truth none of this is new and industrial market research has always had to deal with these issues but, what has changed, is the exponential development of online panels and the technology we use to reach decision makers.
 By knowing how, where and when (and when not to) use online panels we are able to reach decision-makers and this transformed the way we work, what we can deliver and the timescales we can deliver it in.

-Typically, the industrial research we conduct fits into one of the following categories:
+Typically, the industrial or manufacturing research we conduct fits into one of the following categories:

 - Brand – The attributes associated with an organisation, how it’s positioned in a market and the competitive landscape.